Leoyang158/Artifical-Sonic-Logs-Data-Analysis/README.md

 5. Use Pearson and Spearman correlation method to select features and rank the relevance of features to prepare for modeling.

 #Methodology and improvement
 - Try Decision Tree, Random Forest, and xgbooster gradient boosting, and compared their corresponding accuracy.
-Xgbooster gradient Boosting > Random Tree > Decision Tree
+Xgbooster gradient Boosting > Random Forest > Decision Tree
 - Hyperparameter Optimization (The Best could be 98! )
 - Cross-validation + Comparison of accuracy curves between test group and training group --- The purpose is to determine whether the forecast curve has a trend of overfitting or underfitting
 - Improvement: In the process of data preprocessing, the most accurate way is to map variables to high-dimensional space.
 The advantage is that all the information of the original data is completely retained, without considering missing values, without considering issues such as linear inseparability.